Beware of Hotel Poachers: The Deceptive Tactics of ‘Convention Housing’ Unveiled

-I got a call from an association planner friend of mine the other day asking if I had ever heard of a company called Convention Housing.
-I had to admit that I never had but asked why and what was up.
+I got a call from an association planner friend the other day asking if I had ever heard of a company called Convention Housing.
+I had to admit I never had, but I asked why and what was up.

-The tale she began to weave was familiar to me if the exact players in this story were not, they seem to be hotel poachers.
+The tale she began to weave was familiar to me; if the exact players in this story were not, they seemed to be hotel poachers.

 What is a hotel poacher?

-A hotel poacher is a company that trolls your attendee and exhibitor list looking for ways to contact people that may be looking to book rooms for your meeting, conference, convention or event.
-Once they discover these people, they call and try and pass themselves off as the “official” housing department and they book the rooms outside of the block, earning a profit for themselves and leaving the event planner wondering where all of their room nights went.
+A hotel poacher is a company that trolls your attendee and exhibitor list, looking for ways to contact people who may be looking to book rooms for your meeting, conference, convention, or event.
+Once they discover these people, they call and try to pass themselves off as the “official” housing department.
+They book the rooms outside of the block, earning a profit for themselves and leaving the event planner wondering where all of their room nights went.

-In my friends case, it seems that one of her exhibitors received multiple contacts from a person saying that they were with “Convention Housing” and they were inquiring to book their rooms for the upcoming city wide convention.
-Note the generic name of the company….
+In my friend’s case, it seems that one of her exhibitors received multiple contacts from someone saying they were with “Convention Housing” and were inquiring about booking their rooms for the upcoming city-wide convention.
+Note the generic name of the company…

-My friend said “we are not calling you, you have till the end of the month to book, and we don’t make sales calls to book rooms”.
-She asked the exhibitor for a little patience so she could look into this.
+My friend said, “we are not calling you; you have till the end of the month to book, and we don’t make sales calls to book rooms.”
+She asked the exhibitor for a bit of patience so she could look into this.

 What she has found is that this company, Convention Housing, is exhibiting all of the signs of a poacher.
 After looking at the documentation, I would have to agree and share the same opinion.